 When the 2022 coaching carousel came to a close, a pair of Big Ten hires had the scouting and personnel world buzzing: Matt Rhule at Nebraska and Luke Fickell at Wisconsin.

 Both coaches were known behind the scenes for their ability to not only identify talent but develop it.
 During Rhule's time at Temple and Baylor, he signed nearly two dozen recruits who went on to be selected in the NFL Draft.
 Only one of them was graded as a five- or four-star prospect coming out of high school.
-He had a philosophy then that was: If you're gonna miss, miss fast
+He had a philosophy then that was: If you're gonna miss, miss fast.

 The Badgers (2-1) travel to No. 13 USC on Saturday (3:30 p.m.
 ET, CBS) as two-touchdown underdogs following what has been an uninspiring start to the season.
 Not many expected Wisconsin to take down Alabama before an injury to transfer quarterback Tyler Van Dyke nixed any idea of an upset, but one-score fourth-quarter leads over both Western Michigan and South Dakota aren't why Fickell was given a seven-year contract.

 Heading into the weekend, Wisconsin ranks 96th nationally in total offense and 41st in total defense.
 The Badgers came into the year without a preseason All-Big Ten selection, and through three games, senior safety Hunter Wohler is the only player really making a case that maybe he should have been on the list.
-For lack of a better term, Wisconsin looks average and its roster is indeed so, and that has the Talent Tracker wondering if and when Fickell is going to kick things into gear.
+For lack of a better term, Wisconsin looks average and its roster is indeed so.
+That has the Talent Tracker wondering if and when Fickell is going to kick things into gear.

 Fickell seems to be asking himself the same question.
 After the loss to the Crimson Tide, he told reporters that the Badgers are looking for something to hang their hats on.
 A quick glance at the roster suggests that all the young talent the coaching staff has assembled would be a good place to start, although not many of the first- or second-year players Fickell recruited have actually broken through and secured a contributing role.
 Maybe that changes depending on how things go against the Trojans.

 One of the reason Wisconsin fans were ready to move on from the nine-and-10-win comfort that was the Paul Chryst era was in the hopes a new coach could raise the ceiling.
-Fickell deserves all the time in the world to execute his blueprint and a closer inspection shows that there is talent on the roster, and it may just be time to let those guys run wild.
+Fickell deserves all the time in the world to execute his blueprint and a closer inspection shows that there is talent in the hopper, and it may just be time to let those guys run wild.

 Records for past four Wisconsin coaches through 17 games

-Fickell -- like most coaches -- is going to play the players who give him the best chance to win each week, but getting the underclassmen more and more involved on Saturdays could pay dividends at some point down the line, especially if the Badgers collect a few losses than they wanted with Van Dyke sidelined.
+Fickell -- like most coaches -- is going to play the players who give him the best chance to win each week, but getting the underclassmen more and more involved on Saturdays could pay dividends at some point down the line, especially if the Badgers collect a few more losses than they wanted with Van Dyke sidelined.

 A tale of two reclassifications at Alabama